-A Retirement Interest Only Mortgage (RIO) could suit you if you are over the age of 55 and think you may struggle to pay off an existing mortgage or get a standard residential one.
+A Retirement Interest Only Mortgage (RIO) could suit you if you are over 55 and think you may struggle to pay off an existing mortgage or get a standard residential one.

-Getting a mortgage when you’re older is possible these days, and there are some good options for later life borrowers.
+Getting a mortgage when you’re older is possible, and some good options exist for later-life borrowers.
 Lenders recognise that times have changed – we live our lives differently to years ago when we would typically take out a mortgage for 25 years to be cleared in our fifties.
-Changes can and do happen and many of us are happy to start our lives again with a new partner or move on with our lives in other ways.
+Life can change, and many of us are happy to start our lives again with a new partner or move on with our lives in other ways.

-Our property needs can change too, and we don’t always want to stay in the same house for years.
+Our property needs can change, too, and we don’t always want to stay in the same house for years.
 All of these changes can affect our borrowing needs.
-It’s not uncommon to be applying for a new mortgage in your fifties or sixties.
+It’s not uncommon to apply for a new mortgage in your fifties or sixties.

-If you need a mortgage as a later life borrower, there are various options available to you including standard mortgage loans such as fixed-term or variable rate mortgages.
-If you are moving house then a standard mortgage with a defined term may suit you.
-However, if you are already a homeowner, a retirement interest-only mortgage may be a good option.
+If you need a mortgage as a later-life borrower, various options, including standard mortgage loans such as fixed-term or variable-rate mortgages, are available.
+If you are moving house, a standard mortgage with a defined term may suit you.
+However, a retirement interest-only mortgage may be a good option if you are already a homeowner.

 Most RIO mortgages don’t usually have a fixed term – instead, the loan is paid off when you die, move into long-term care or sell your property.